 Improving Healthcare for Veterans in a Community Setting.

-Most veterans' advocates focused on lapses in medical and psychiatric care received at the Veterans Administration.
-But, the 80 percent of veterans who have health insurance and receive their healthcare at community facilities were mostly unnoticed.
-I wrote an essay published in JAMA that described this problem and noted that many providers do not identify which of their patients served in the military and don't know which questions would identify service-related problems.
-Suboptimal care in community settings will become more acute if the VA outsources services to civilian providers.
-Without awareness and improved education, there will be missed diagnoses of service-related conditions, incomplete screening for at-risk conditions, and eligible veterans will not receive monetary and medical benefits to which they are entitled.
+The media and most veterans' advocates focused on lapses in the medical and psychiatric care vets received at the Veterans Administration.
+But, the 80 percent of veterans who have health insurance and receive their healthcare at community facilities went mostly unnoticed.
+I wrote an essay published in JAMA that described this problem and noted that many providers do not identify which of their patients served in the military and they do not know which questions would identify service-related problems.
+Suboptimal care in community settings will become even more acute if the VA outsources services to civilian providers.
+Without awareness and improved education, there will be missed diagnoses of service-related conditions, incomplete screening for at-risk conditions, and eligible veterans may never receive monetary and medical benefits to which they are entitled.
 By publicizing this issue, we hope to add military health history to medical school curriculum and electronic health records.
 The National Board of Medical Examiners' recently included testing questions that pertain to veterans' health.